twinity1/puzzle/USAGE.md

 repo/
 └── puzzle/
     ├── pieces/           # Action/scaffolding templates
     │   └── YOUR_PIECE/
     │       ├── template/
-    │       │   └── your template files with the structure of repo │       └── setup.mjs # Configuration file that contains prompt
+    │       │   └── your template files with the structure of repo │       ├── extra/
+    │       │   └── your extra files - useful for conventions
+    │       └── setup.mjs # Configuration file that contains prompt
 ```